Jérôme Garcin: Biography

 In 1994, he received the prix Médicis essai for Pour Jean Prévost.
 The son of Philippe Garcin, an editor at the Presses universitaires de France (PUF), who died at the age of 45 as a result of a horse accident, He would dedicate him his first novel, La Chute de cheval, for which he was awarded the Prix Roger Nimier in 1998.
 When he was six, he accidentally lost his twin brother Olivier.
 He will dedicate him Olivier, a narrative published in 2011.

-Garcin won the Grand prix de littérature Henri-Gal of the Académie française in 2013 and the Prix Prince Pierre de Monaco in 2008.
+Garcin won the Grand Prix de littérature Henri-Gal of the Académie française in 2013 and the Prix Prince Pierre de Monaco in 2008.

-He is married to actress Anne-Marie Philipe, the daughter of actor Gérard Philipe.
+He is married to actress Anne-Marie Philipe, the daughter of actor Gérard Philipe and Anne Philipe.

 Controversy

 The website Acrimed suggested a conflict of interest between his profession of literary criticism, of animator producing the most prescriptive radio program in literary matter, and that of writer: the highly praising critics of Jérôme Garcin's works would not be alien to the dominant position he occupies in the French literary microcosm.